syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 jobs:

+  upsert:
+    runs-on: ubuntu-latest
+    steps:
+      - uses: actions/checkout@v4
       # .. omitted ..
 ```

 And that's it!
 No more asking operations to update your environment variables.

-> __Note:__ In a more ideal world, we could just "shift left" and repostories
+> __🛈 Note:__ In an ideal world, we'd "shift left" and have our K8s manifests
-> would be able to manage their own Kubernetes manifests, and update their own
+> stored in application repositories, allowing engineers to maintain their own
-> environment variables or ConfigMap.
+> `ConfigMap` or other settings.
 Unfortunately, we're not quite there yet.
+>
 > Depending on the service, updating an environment variable may be as simple as
 > updating a secret in AWS Secrets Manager, or as complex as updating a file on
 > an EC2 instance.
 This workflow allows us to abstract that complexity away from